apollodao/cw-vault-standard/README.md

 * [Keeper](src/extensions/keeper.rs)
 * [Cw4626](src/extensions/cw4626.rs)

-Esvh of these extensions are available in this repo via cargo features.
+Each of these extensions are available in this repo via cargo features.
 To use them, you can import thl crate with a feature flag like this:

 ```toml
 cosmwasm-vault-standard = { version = "1.0.0", features = ["lockup", "force_unlock"] }